IALSA/IALSA-2015-Portland/README.md

 0. Updates
  - All reports have been updated.
 Links to reports are in the section "Analytic Tools to date".
  - pivotTable app got a new look.
 Select only your study and make sure only "1" are in the cells.
+ - model specification added. help us proofread it and complete it

 1. Remaining issues: